-When we first started using Google Apps in school three years ago we spent a lot of time making sure we could meet our legal requirements for handling data.
+When I first started using Google Apps in school almost eight years ago I spent a lot of time making sure we could meet our legal requirements for handling data.
 It wasn’t an easy process, at the time few schools were using cloud services, and even our local authority didn’t have the information we needed to push forward with the project.
+With the introduction of GDPR this process has become more important than ever.

 Luckily we had a solid team of technicians to sift through the information and put together a cloud services policy, but most schools aren’t in such a position.
 Individual schools simply don’t have the resources to ask the sort of questions that need to be answered when signing up to a cloud service like Google Apps, Office 365, or iCloud.